-- 4. Employees of APSEA, such as superintendents of operations, teachers and specialists, were responsible for planning and delivering curricula, resources, programs and assessments to students attending the Amherst School. - 3.
+- 4. Employees of APSEA, such as superintendents of operations, teachers and specialists, were responsible for planning and delivering curricula, resources, programs and assessments to students attending the Amherst School. - 5.
 Many of the students at the Schools were subjected to systemic physical, sexual and emotional abuse by unqualified and abusive staff (teachers and "houseparents"), friends or family of staff, and by other students.
-This systemic abuse occurred in an environment of tolerance and indifference. - 4.
-6. The Crown and APSEA failed to adequately detect or respond to the prolonged systemic abuse and mistreatment of these students. - 5.
-7. The Plaintiffs bring this action on behalf of themselves and all former students who attended and/or resided at one or both of the Schools and suffered physical, sexual and/or emotional abuse (the "Class").
+This systemic abuse occurred in an environment of tolerance and indifference. - 6.
+The Crown and APSEA failed to adequately detect or respond to the prolonged systemic abuse and mistreatment of these students. - 7.
+The Plaintiffs bring this action on behalf of themselves and all former students who attended and/or resided at one or both of the Schools between 1913 and 1995 (the "Class"), divided into Subclasses defined as follows: